 What are some entry-level positions in this field?

 There are many entry-level positions in the information security field.
 These positions may include cybersecurity technician, junior security analyst, security engineer, and network administrator.
-These different positions allow you to gain experience in the field and learn about the various technologies used to protect data.
-In general, entry-level cybersecurity professionals may perform backup management, log monitoring, and software updates.
+These positions let you get experience and learn about technologies used to safeguard data.
+Typically, beginners in cybersecurity may handle backups, monitor logs, and update software.

 What are some more advanced careers?